openstats-gh/openstats-dotnet/README.md

 // start a Game Session for the game & user associated with the GameRid & GameToken var gameSession = await client.StartSession();

-// continuously send heatbeats for the game session to the openstats API var pollTokenSource = new CancellationTokenSource();
+// continuously send heartbeats for the game session to the openstats API var pollTokenSource = new CancellationTokenSource();
 Task.Run(() => gameSession.BeginPolling(pollTokenSource.Token));